Mucunguzi256/Letter-mark-up/README.md

 layout gets better with CSS
 this everyone should know
 next to learn is javascript
-am really excited to finish css and html am nowdoing some js it feel amazing for me to get this far so far
+i finished css and html
+am nowdoing some js
+it feel amazing for me
+to get this far so far